stephanme/pv-monitoring/README.md

 shutdownGracePeriodCriticalPods: 10s
 ```

-Enable registry mirroring for all image registries in file `/etc/rancher/k3s/registries.yaml`:
+Configure registry mirroring in file `/etc/rancher/k3s/registries.yaml`:
 ```
 mirrors: {}
+# see ./zot/registries.yaml for using oci registry mirror (zot)
-#  "*":
+#  "*": needed for spegel
 ```

 Others:
 - nasbox: Disable multipath for `sd[a-z0-9]+` devices as described in [Troubleshooting: `MountVolume.SetUp failed for volume` due to multipathd on the node](https://longhorn.io/kb/troubleshooting-volume-with-multipath/)